zaproxy/zaproxy-website/site/content/blog/2026-01-14-owasp-ptk-add-on/index.md

 ---
-title: "OWASP PTK Add-on for ZAP: In-Browser DAST, IAST, SAST & SCA (Plus JWT and Cookie Workflows)"
+title: "OWASP PTK Integration with ZAP"
 summary: >
   OWASP PTK is now pre-installed in the browsers launched by ZAP (Chrome and Firefox).
   This post shows how to run PTK’s DAST, IAST, SAST, and SCA inside the same authenticated session you’re testing,